SeldonIO/seldonio.github.com/spark-models.md

 	   --zookeeper 127.0.0.1
 {% endhighlight %}

-You can no utilize a [runtime recommendation algorithm](runtime-recommendation.html#word2vec) with this model.
+You can now utilize a [runtime recommendation algorithm](runtime-recommendation.html#word2vec) with this model.

 # User Clustering Models<a name="user-clusters"></a>
 For news sites or other sites where item churn is rapid and relevancy of items decays fast we can base recommendations on what similar users are interacting with on your site.
 These models are based on clustering the users against a static set of clusters (e.g., an item taxonomy) or in a free way (e.g. using fuzzy k-means).
 This implementation is based on the assumption items are added into the Seldon datastore with particular dimensions, e.g. article type - sports, finance, gossip etc. See the [deploying your data section](deploying-your-data.html).
 The model simply groups users who have a more than average association with any particular dimension, e.g., users who read more sports articles than the average user.
 Recommendation is done by seeing what similar users are interacting with miniute by minute on the live site.
 Therefore, live activity data is needed to put this model into production and it can't be used just on historical data.